 Main partners by Member State

-There is more variety in export partners where we find twenty different partners.
-Proximity seems to play an important role, with Russia being the top partner for a number of Member States in the Eastern part of Europe.
-Similarly, we find Bosnia and Herzegovina as partner of Croatia, Belarus for both Estonia and Lithuania and Serbia for Hungary.
-The Netherlands seems to have the most fragmented export market with its top three partners accounting for less than 20 % of its extra-EU exports.
+There is more variety in export partners (Figure 7) where we find seventeen different partners.
+Proximity and historical ties seem to play an important role, with Russia being the top partner for a number of Member States in the Eastern part of Europe.
+Similarly, we find Belarus for both Estonia and Lithuania and Serbia for Bulgaria, Hungary and Slovenia.
+The Netherlands, thanks to its ports and status of a transport hub, have the most fragmented export market with its top three partners accounting for only 22 % of its extra-EU exports.

 A code (such as ‘DS_018995’) is inserted as part of the source.
 This code allows the reader to easily access the most recent EU data on the Eurostat website.
 Note that data on the website is frequently updated and may also be more detailed or have a different measurement unit.
 It should also be noted that European statistics on international trade in goods are compiled according to the EU concepts and definitions and may, therefore, differ from national data published by Member States.